azukacchi/DKMKbot/README.md

 ```

 #### API.favorites part explanation:
 You might ask, why the API.favorites?
 This is used to collect the tweets from the authenticated user's (your bot account's) favorite tab.
 Twitter's Standard search API (the free one) limits the search query to 7 days back, which means if my ***rarepair*** (in bold and italic, lol) bot were to collect the tweets through API.search method, the contents of my bot would be very limited.
 The workaround is to search the tweets manually (like you usually do on your mobile/desktop) using standard search operator (read <a href="https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/guides/standard-operators">here</a>).
-On mobile/desktop you can easliy search tweets way far back than just the 7 days limit by API.search.
+On mobile/desktop you can easily search tweets way far back than just the 7 days limit by API.search.
 Then the bot will scrape them for you and unlike the tweets.
 ```
 tweets2 = tweepy.Cursor(api.favorites, q=api.me().screen_name, tweet_mode='extended', lang='ko').items()
 for tweet in tweets2: